hwting1/Bayesian-Statistics/Bayesian-Modeling-and-Computation-in-Python/notebooks/chp_05.md

 rest of the models are in grayed-out as they have being assigned a weight of zero (see {numref}`tab:loo_splines`).
 ```

+One piece of advice that may help decide the locations of knots is to
+place them based on quantiles, instead of uniformly.
+In Code Block
+[knot_list](knot_list) we could have defined the
+`knot_list` using
+`knot_list = np.quantile(data.hour, np.linspace(0, 1, num_knots))`.
+In
+this way we will be putting more knots where we have more data and less
+knots where less data.
+This translates into a more flexible
+approximation for data-richer portions.
 <!-- #endregion -->

 ```python